scribbletune/scribbletune.com/_pages/riff.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay"
       src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/535502394&color=%23080404&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=false"></iframe>

+If you d like to watch a video on how to do this,
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-eYCm-XIOdM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 As you can imagine, this is a commonly used technique to create riffs.
 You randomly click some of the steps in a 16 beat pattern and move them around while sticking to a particular scale.
 Then, on a lower octave, add notes to the missing steps on a particular key to act as the counter point notes.
 This works great and quickly creates a nice little riff that looks a bit like this,

 ![Quarter notes](/images/riff-piano-roll.png)